Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 extensionConfigs {
   k8s: {
-    ✅ kubeConfig: az.getAksKubeConfig(...) // any data needed to get it.
+    ✅ kubeConfig: az.aksKubeConfig(...) // any data needed to get it.
 Overloads may depend on auth workflow.
     ❌ kubeConfig: loadFileContent('...')
     ❌ kubeConfig: 'inlinedSecret'
     namespace: 'default'